 Many of Don Marquis’ funniest pieces have never been published in books.
-Unless they involved Archy or Mehitabel, or the Old Soak, almost none of the sketches, poems and smart-aleck observations that made his newspaper columns so much fun were include in later compilations
+Unless they involved Archy, Mehitabel or the Old Soak, almost none of the sketches, poems and smart-aleck observations that made his newspaper columns so much fun were include in later compilations

 The following poem is one of those forgotten gems.
-It’s from one of Don’s earliest columns in the New York Evening Sun – before the column got its name, “The Sun Dial,” and even before Don was given a byline.
+It’s from one of Don’s earliest columns in The Evening Sun – even before the column got its name, “The Sun Dial,” and before Don was given a byline.
 It has never been directly attributed to him until now.

 By August 1912 “Notes and Comment” had been given a permanent home on the right side of the editorial page, and on Sept.
 23, 1912, at the top of the column was a poem titled “The Spartan Oyster.”
 Its preposterous theme and clever wordplay identify the poem as Don’s handiwork, and it was precisely this sort of inspired lunacy that made his readers – and editors – stop and take notice.
 Don’s byline was added to the column on April 4, 1913, and it was renamed “The Sun Dial” three days later.
 The rest, as they say, is history.

 Dr. Wiley says that the oyster cannot tell the pain it suffers when it is served on the half shell. – News Item.

 Whether in grief or mirth!

 The peanut screams in the roaster,